Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

-In Figure \ref{fig:risk0_1_sigma_5} we can see big differences regarding the profit increment distribution by risk aversion level.
-Although there are not so many differences in the mean of the distribution (this mean is slightly bigger for the risk-neutral GENCO), we can appreciate the change in the distribution shape.
-For instance, the distribution for the risk-neutral GENCO has a higher variance than the risk-averse case.
-Besides, we can notice how the risk-averse GENCO tries to improve the lower tail of the distribution, transforming worst-case profit increments into atypical values.
-Concerning the offering strategy, we can see the main differences in the price offered for the fourth block, where the risk-neutral GENCO tries to set the maximum possible price while the risk-averse GENCO tries to minimize it.
-Furthermore, the risk-neutral GENCO has a higher variance for the prices of the first block compared to the risk-averse case.
+In Figure \ref{fig:risk0_1_sigma_5} we can see differences regarding the profit distribution by risk aversion level.
+Although there are not so many differences in the mean of the distribution (this mean is slightly bigger for the risk-neutral GENCO), we can appreciate changes in the strategy to obtain these profits.
+For instance, we can see how the risk-neutral GENCO keeps the price of the second and third blocks higher than their cost but without modifying their value too much.
+However, the risk-averse GENCO modifies to a larger extent her offers for trying to improve worst-case scenarios.
+Moreover, the behavior in the fourth block remains unclear; however, the risk-averse GENCO shows a more pronounced variability in its value.

 Following the increase of flexibility, we repeat our analysis for the case of $\sigma_t^i = 10\%$ in Figure \ref{fig:risk0_1_sigma_10}.
 In this case, we can observe the same behavior regarding the distributions of daily profit increment.
-In general, the mean expected increment of profit goes from 40000\euro{} in the former case to more than 60000\euro{}.
-Besides, the variance in the distribution increases for both the risk-neutral and the risk-averse GENCO.
-The latter continues to improve the lower tail of the profit increment distribution.
-In relation to the offered prices, both GENCOs take advantage of the price flexibility level by modifying their offers in a larger range concerning the production costs.
-The behavior regarding the fourth block continues to be the opposite between different levels of risk aversion, and the risk-neutral GENCO still adds more variability to the prices of the first block.
-This might be due to her risk aversion level, trying to get maximum profits even in the most secure case of a dispatched energy block.
+In relation to the offered prices, both GENCOs take advantage of the price flexibility level by modifying their offers in a larger range regarding the production costs.
+The pricing behavior for the second and third blocks is still similar to that of the previous case, while in the first block, risk-neutral GENCO shows more variability at the beginning of the month, in contrast to the risk-averse case, which exhibits a higher variability at the end on the month.
+The fourth block is still the one with the highest variability in its strategy.